anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

 [instance purchasing options documentation](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-purchasing-options.html)

 ### Step 4: General cluster Settings and bootstrap Actions
-Once Cluster Nodes and Instances set up, we can go to next page for providing cluster name and Tags.You can give name of the cluster in cluster name section which is related to your project.A tag consists of a case-sensitive key-value pair.
+Once Cluster Nodes and Instances set up, we can go to next page for providing cluster name and Tags.You can give name of the cluster in cluster name section which is related to your project.

+A tag consists of a case-sensitive key-value pair.
 Tags on EMR clusters are propagated to the underlying EC2 instances.

 Here in this example,the below image shows tags for reference.Users can give tags as per their own task and project.

 ![Tags Setting](../../assets/aws_emr_images/image9.png)

 Once general cluster Settings completed, we can move to Bootstapping Action section.Bootstrap actions are scripts that are executed during setup before Hadoop starts on every cluster node.
 You can use them to install software dependencies and customize your applications.

-Here we are using bootstrap actions to installs all the packages that are required to run _Anovos_ on EMR.We have used two bootstrap files, first is for installing Anovos dependency packages from Anovos developmental github version and second is when we want to install anovos through PyPI(latest released version).We can also take the reference from installing and downloading Anovos section where we have described which bootstrap files will be used in which condition.
+Here we are using bootstrap actions to installs all the packages that are required to run _Anovos_ on EMR.We have used two bootstrap files, first is for installing Anovos dependency packages from Anovos developmental github version and second is when we want to install anovos through PyPI(latest released version).
+We can also take the reference from installing and downloading Anovos section where we have described which bootstrap files will be used in which condition.

 Give the s3 bucket path of .sh script in script location as shown in the example and then click on save to add this script.

 ![Bootstrapping steps](../../assets/aws_emr_images/image7.png)